AMPEG SS-140C VOLUME LOSS

 The VH sounds slightly tighter and has a much more dynamic reverb and chorus.
 And by that, I'd swear these go to at least 11 when compared to the SS's effects and add a far more complex texture (likely assisted by the patented Variable Harmonic distortion).
-To my surprise, the SS produces harmonics more easily.
-It could just be my particular amps, but the reverb on my SS has more hiss than my VH, which gets more annoying as you dial it up - it is tolerable at my preferred 6, though.
+To my surprise, my SS produces harmonics more easily.
+It could just be my particular amps, but the reverb on my SS has more hiss than my VH, which gets more noticeable as it is dialed up - it is tolerable at my preferred 6, though.
 Could I have lived without the VH?
-Certainly, but this is nostalgia for me.
+Certainly, but this is nostalgia for me and I do like it's tightness and stereo chorus better.
 Do I want to sell my SS, now?
-No way, it's still fun to mess with.
-I think the SS is a stellar and wallet-friendlier option for someone who isn't totally metal-obsessed with the legendary VH mega-brootz.
+No way, it's still fun to mess with and, at times, I prefer the tone of the SS's Channel A. I think the SS is a stellar and wallet-friendlier option for someone who isn't totally obsessed with the legendary VH mega-brootz.
 The SS seems slightly more genre-versatile due to the knob forgiveness and overall smoothness, nearly achieves the VH's apocalyptic-level crunch (especially with an EQ), and possesses that same beautiful clean channel.
+I have found both to be exceptionally pedal friendly.